-Branding can be defined as the process involved in creating a specific and unique identity, name, and an image of the company or the product in the market and in the minds of the consumers through the various marketing, advertising, and promotional campaigns having a consistent theme and a message.
+Branding is the process involved in creating a specific and unique identity, name, and image of the company or the product in the market and in the minds of the consumers through the various marketing, advertising, and promotional campaigns having a consistent theme and a message.

 Benefits of Branding

 When the branding is done right by the management and the marketing department of the company taking care of the detailed and intricate factors such as what is the brand positioning and brand strength of the competitors in the market, what are their unique selling propositions, frequency of their branding, marketing, and promotional activities, and the tastes and preferences of the target market along with various other related studies and research; the rational and authentic branding plan and map is designed and executed that gives a competitive advantage to the company.

 2. Customer Recognition